srgrr/gombinatorics/README.md

 ```

 Functions starting with `C` **channel** their results.
 That is, this second sample computes elements **on demand** instead of computing whole lists.
+Furthermore, `evenSquaredNumbers` can be consumed by different goroutines at the same time!